upstarter/upstarter/README.md

 ### Other Projects
   - [Cryptowise](https://www.github.com/upstarter/cryptowise) - An ecosystem for quantamental traders and investors.
-Elixir, React, Microservices, GitOps. [www.cryptowise.ai](https://www.cryptowise.ai)
+Elixir, React, Microservices, GitOps.

-  - VolatilityWorks - The source for all things options volatility analysis and trading strategies.
-Coming Soon to [www.volatilityworks.com](https://www.volatilityworks.com) -->
+  - [VolatilityWorks](https://www.volatilityworks.com) - The source for all things options volatility analysis and trading strategies.
+Coming Soon to a home theatre near you.

 #### 💬  &nbsp;Ask me about AI, Entrepreneurship, Cryptoeconomics, Business, Systems & Options Trading.